Prince Salman named Saudi heir at time of turmoil

 Salman's younger brother Prince Ahmed was made Nayef's successor as interior minister after spending decades as his deputy.

-Prince Ahmed is seen as unlikely to alter security policies at a time when Saudi Arabia faces a threat from al Qaeda in neighboring Yemen and unrest among its Shi'ite Muslim minority.
+Prince Ahmed is seen as unlikely to alter security policies at a time when Saudi Arabia faces a threat from al Qaeda in neighbouring Yemen and unrest among its Shi'ite Muslim minority.

 "He was always close to Prince Nayef, but he was more involved in administrative matters, not security.
 He has vast experience here," Khashoggi said.